-Out of context, this chapter can seem strange, but Paul says something which is key and explains his wishy-washy writing:
+Out of context, this chapter can seem strange, but Paul pens something which is key and explains his wishy-washy writing:

 “Nevertheless, each person should live as a believer in whatever situation the Lord has assigned to them, just as God has called them.”
 (See 1 Corinthians 7:17)

 In whatever situation.
 Paul is giving advice for living a peaceful life in whatever situation a person is currently in.
-This is not doctrine for marriage, but a kind mentor saying, “Don’t seek greener pastures.
+This is not doctrine for marriage but a kind mentor admonishing the Corinthian church.
+“Don’t seek greener pastures.
 Be content with your present circumstances.
 Whatever happens, happens, but be satisfied with where God has placed you.”

-Paul was always preaching to himself as well; he traveled relentlessly to teach the gospel.
-He knew such a dangerous lifestyle would be hard on a wife, so he stayed single.
-He also knew he was free to marry if he so chose (see 1 Corinthians 9:5-10).
+Paul was always preaching to himself as well.
+As he traveled relentlessly to teach the gospel, he knew such a dangerous lifestyle would be hard on a wife, so he stayed single.
+But he knew he was free to marry if he wanted to (see 1 Corinthians 9:5-10).
 1 Corinthians 7 is not Paul being nutty about marriage and divorce.
 His heart is saying, “Think about how your decisions will impact those whom you love, and yourself, based on your surroundings.
 Then move forward with caution.
+You are free.
 Make good choices.”

 So today, my friends, know this: Approximately 50% of non-Christian marriages end in divorce.
 Approximately 40% of Christian marriages end in divorce.
 Does this mean 40% of those who claim to be Christians won’t enter heaven?
 Does this mean they are perpetual adulterers?
 And if we’re free does this mean we should throw up our hands at the drop of a hat and look for a new spouse?
 No, no, and no. It means don’t find your identity in your marriage but in Christ.
-If we’re looking to our marriage for identity, when that identity is threatened or not what we wanted it to be, we will fall apart.
-Our identity is in Christ, and nothing else.
-We are secure.
-Let your marriage reflect your security and live in love.
-When you understand this your spouse will benefit greatly and you’ll enjoy your marriage on the deepest level possible.
-But no matter what, divorce will never define you, and neither will your marriage.
-God defines you.
+If we’re looking to our marriage for identity, when it’s threatened or not what we want it to be, we’ll fall apart.
+Our identity is in Christ and nothing else!
+We are secure!
+Let your marriage–or your singleness–reflect your security and live in love!

-A prayer for you: Heavenly Father, thank you for giving me your Spirit in Christ.
+A prayer for you: Heavenly Father, thank you for giving me your Spirit through Christ.
 You’ve completed me.
-I’ve learned so much from you, and marriage has been a great lesson.
-Thank you for MY marriage, and for being with Jennifer and me these 15 years.
-Keep guiding us and teaching us more about you, and about us.
+I’ve learned so much from you and marriage has been a great lesson you’ve taught.
+Thank you for MY marriage, and for being with Jennifer and me these past 15 years.
+Keep guiding us and teaching us more about you, and about ourselves.
 I’m so grateful for the wife you’ve given me.
-Thank you.
 Right now, I lift up all who are reading this, directly to you.
-So many of these dear readers have been divorced and they feel like you don’t love them any longer.
+So many of these dear readers have been divorced and feel like you don’t love them anymore.
 Ease their minds today in knowing you don’t love them because of their marriage, or lack-thereof, but because they’re your child.
 What kind of a parent would give up on their children because a marriage didn’t work out?
-A bad one–and YOU are a good, good Father.
+Only a bad parent–and YOU are a good, good Father.
 You never give up on us, no matter what happens in our lives.

-And Dad, for those who are on the brink of a divorce–maybe they’ve filed the papers, maybe they’ve believed the lies of their ungodly divorced friends, or loved ones who hate their spouse and never respected their marriage–I’M ASKING FOR A SUPERNATURAL INTERVENTION, RIGHT NOW!
+And Dad, for those who are on the brink of a divorce, help them.
+Maybe they’ve filed the papers.
+Maybe they’ve believed the lies of their ungodly divorced friends or loved ones who hate their spouse–those who never respected their marriage–I’M ASKING FOR A SUPERNATURAL INTERVENTION, RIGHT NOW!
 Don’t let them give up!
-Infuse them with the strength they need to fight!
+Because of Christ, they’re infused with the strength they need to fight!
 By your grace, their marriage can be saved!
-By your grace, new boundaries can be set, and wholeness can come!
+By your grace, new boundaries can be set and wholeness can come!
 CHANGE CAN HAPPEN!
 They can leave a legacy for their children and break the cycle of divorce by saying, “I didn’t give up.
 I stuck it out and God came through for us.”
 Teach them more about how to enforce healthy changes!
 Teach them more about who YOU are!
 Send new people into their lives–advocates who care for both them and their spouse!
 REMOVE THE PEOPLE WHO ARE DESTROYING THEIR FAMILY!
-Open up the eyes of the spouse who has hardened their soul and won’t talk!
+Open up the eyes of the spouse who has hardened their mind and won’t talk!
 Save their marriage, God, please.
 I rebuke Satan from their home and thought life–right now!
 In the name of JESUS, help them!
 Keep them together!
-Teach them both how to love one another and how to forgive just as you’ve done for them in Christ.
+Teach them both how to love one another and how to forgive just as you’ve done for them in Christ!
 In His name I pray–please, USE this difficult time for a greater good.
 We trust you.
 We love you.
 Amen.